iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ### Tree Parallelism

-Finally, we describe tree parallelism, which will be the focus for the remainder of this blogpost.
-This approach, widely used in modern distributed MCTS implementations and the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite>, enables multiple threads or processes to operate on the same tree simultaneously.
-Tree parallelism accelerates tree expansion by allowing concurrent operations on different parts of the tree.
-However, the primary challenge lies in striking a balance between maximizing computational resource utilization and ensuring sufficient focus on the most promising parts of the tree.
+Tree parallelism, which will be the focus for the remainder of this blogpost, is widely used in modern distributed MCTS implementations and is the method of choice in the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite>.
+It shares information effectively by building out a single tree using using multiple threads.
+Further, it accelerates tree expansion by allowing concurrent expansions on different parts of the tree.
+The primary implementation challenge lies in striking a balance between maximizing computational resource utilization and ensuring sufficient focus on the most promising parts of the tree.

-**There are several compelling reasons to parallelize MCTS:**
+**There are many compelling reasons to use tree parallelism:**

+-   It may find a better solution within a fixed amount of wall-clock time.
--   Parallelism enables exploration of more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
+-   It explores of more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
 -   It makes full use of accelerators (GPUs, TPUs, etc.).

-**Yet at the same time, there are many reasons to work sequentially:**
+**Yet at the same time, there are many challenges:**

 -   MCTS relies on the statistics gathered from previous iterations to guide future decisions.
 In parallel implementations, these statistics may become inconsistent or outdated due to simultaneous updates, potentially leading to suboptimal traversal of the search tree.
 -   Evaluating actions that are far away from the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
 -   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
 For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

-To address these challenges, techniques such as lock-free programming, virtual loss, and transposition driven scheduling have been proposed to manage these issues.
+To address these challenges, techniques such as lock-free programming, virtual loss, and transposition driven scheduling have been proposed.
 Below, we will expand on these different techniques and explain how they are used to implement tree parallelism effectively.

-## Lock-Based Tree Parallelism
+## Lock-Based and Lock-Free Tree Parallelism

 As mentioned, one of the main challenges with tree parallelism is dealing with resource contention.
 There are two main lock-based approaches used in the literature to address this challenge: **global mutex** and **local mutex** methods.

-Global mutex methods lock the entire tree such that only one thread can access the tree at a time.
-However, simulations can still be completed in parallel since they don't modify the tree.
-An obvious shortcoming of this method is that locking the entire tree creates a bottleneck that prevents speedups when scaling to a large number of threads.
-So, while this approach is easy to implement due to its straightforward synchronization, the limited scalability is a huge issue that cannot be ignored.
+Global mutex methods use a single lock to control access to the tree during critical operations.
+While threads must acquire this lock during selection, expansion, and backpropagation phases, they can perform simulations without acquiring the lock since they don't modify the tree.
+This approach is straightforward to implement but creates a significant bottleneck since threads often have to wait before accessing the tree.
+Consequently, global mutex methods show limited scalability, making them suitable primarily for systems that use few threads.

-Local mutex methods make locking much more fine-grained, allowing for multiple workers to work in parallel on the same tree.
+Local mutex methods make locking much more fine-grained, allowing multiple workers modify the shared tree at the same time.
 In local mutex methods, threads only lock the node they are currently working on.
-Since this allows multiple workers to operate on different parts of the tree, local mutex methods have much greater scalability compared to global mutex methods.
+Since this allows multiple workers to operate on different parts of the shared search tree, local mutex methods have much greater scalability compared to global mutex methods.
 However, while this method increases parallelism, it also increases overhead since we have to manage multiple locks.
-To mitigate this, Chaslot et al. recommend using fast-access mutexes like spinlocks, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.
+Chaslot et al. recommend using fast-access mutexes like spinlocks for implementation, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.

-## Lock-Free Tree Parallelism and Virtual Loss

 Since lock-based methods add additional overhead and require a complex implementation, there are also lock-free methods that rely on atomic operations and memory models to enable concurrent access without using traditional locks<d-cite key="steinmetz2020more"></d-cite>.
 While lock-free algorithms can be challenging to implement correctly, they can provide better performance than lock-based approaches while still ensuring thread safety.

+## Virtual Loss

-One technique often used in lock-free implementations is **virtual loss**, which reduces redundant exploration by dynamically adjusting UCT scores.
-If naive parallel rollouts are performed with multiple workers, all workers may redundantly select the same promising path in the search tree.
-Virtual loss mitigates this by temporarily reducing the UCT score of nodes currently being explored, encouraging workers to diversify their trajectories.
+One technique often used in implementations is **virtual loss**, which reduces redundant exploration by dynamically adjusting UCT scores.
+If selection is performed in parallel by multiple workers, they may all redundantly select the same promising path in the search tree before it is updated with new statistics.
+Virtual loss mitigates this issue by temporarily reducing the UCT score of nodes currently being explored, encouraging workers to diversify their trajectories.
 Specifically, it temporarily assumes that ongoing rollouts at a given node will result in zero reward, reducing the likelihood of other threads selecting the same node until its rollouts are completed and backpropagated.

-To illustrate how virtual loss promotes exploration of diverse trajectories in MCTS, consider the following diagram from Yang et al., which compares naive parallelization without virtual loss and parallelization with virtual loss.
-Virtual loss dynamically reduces UCT scores for nodes being explored, encouraging workers to take distinct search paths and avoid redundant computation.
+To illustrate how virtual loss promotes exploration of diverse trajectories in MCTS, consider the following diagram from Yang et al., which compares parallelization with and without virtual loss.
+In this scenario, we assume that there are multiple workers traversing the search tree at the same time, but they perform selection in some specific order.
+As a result, virtual loss dynamically reduces UCT scores for nodes being explored, enabling workers to take distinct search paths and avoid redundant computation.

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/virtual_loss_traversal.png" class="img-fluid" %}

 <div class="caption">
-  Comparison of (a) naive parallel UCT using UCB1, where workers redundantly explore the same path, and (b) parallel UCT with virtual loss, where ongoing rollouts dynamically reduce UCT scores, resulting in distinct search paths for each worker (shown in green, red, and blue).
+  Comparison of (a) naive parallel UCT, where workers redundantly explore the same path, and (b) parallel UCT with virtual loss, where ongoing rollouts dynamically reduce UCT scores, resulting in distinct search paths for each worker.
+Workers from earliest to latest are shown in green, red, and blue.
 Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>
 </div>

 Virtual loss modifies the usual UCT selection policy to be the following:

 $$
-a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left( \frac{N(s, a)Q(s, a)}{N(s, a) + T(s, a)} + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right) \tag{3}
+a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left\{ \frac{N(s, a)Q(s, a)}{N(s, a) + T(s, a)} + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right\} \tag{3}
 $$

 where:

 -   $a_{selection}$ is the action selected from state $s$.
 -   $A(s)$ is the set of actions available in state $s$.
--   $Q(s, a)$ represents the average reward from playing action $a$ in state $s$ from simulations performed so far.
+-   $Q(s, a)$ represents the average reward from playing action $a$ in state $s$ based on simulations performed so far.
 -   $N(s)$ is the number of times state $s$ has been visited.
 -   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
 -   $T(s)$ is the number of workers currently exploring action $a$ in state $s$.
 -   $T(s, a)$ is the number of workers currently exploring action $a$ in state $s$.
 -   $C$ is a constant controlling the balance between exploration and exploitation.
 In general, it is set differently depending on the domain.

+In this modified UCT score, there are two mechanisms that punish nodes having ongoing rollouts. $T(s, a)$ penalizes nodes with many active simulations.
 Virtual loss encourages exploration by diversifying worker trajectories, but its fixed penalty can lead to inefficiencies.
 For example, promising nodes may be overly penalized, hindering exploitation<d-cite key="mirsoleimani2015parallel"></d-cite>.

 To overcome the challenges of fixed penalties in virtual loss, Liu et al. proposed an alternative approach called _Watch the Unobserved in UCT (WU-UCT)_.
 WU-UCT modifies the standard virtual loss formula by maintaining the original average reward, rather than reducing it as in virtual loss.
 However, it applies the same penalty adjustment to the exploration term, encouraging workers to prioritize less-visited actions.
-Thus, the action $a_{selection}$ to play in a given state $s$ is selected by maximizing the WU-UCT score shown below:
+Thus, the action $a_{selection}$ to play in a given state $s$ is selected by maximizing the WU-UCT score shown in brackets below:

 $$
-a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left(Q(s, a) + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right) \tag{4}
+a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left\{Q(s, a) + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right\} \tag{4}
 $$

 Just as in virtual loss, $T(s, a)$ penalizes nodes with many active simulations.
 Unlike virtual loss, which assumes zero reward for ongoing workers, WU-UCT assumes that the reward will be $Q(s, a)$, the average reward observed so far.
 By preserving average rewards and penalizing only the exploration term, WU-UCT aims to improve the efficiency of parallel rollouts while reducing the likelihood of redundant computations.